-3.1 Are there any trends in the use of the different alternative dispute resolution methods?
+3.1 Are there any trends or current issues in the use of the different alternative dispute resolution methods?

-The use of arbitration as a means to an alternative dispute resolution is constantly increasing.
+The use of arbitration as a means of alternative dispute resolution is constantly increasing.
 Mediation is not yet as widely used.